-Switzerland’s Rhône Valley has the greatest concentration of Top 100 World Cycling Climbs of any top climbing area in the world.
+Switzerland’s Rhône Valley has one of the greatest concentration of Top World Cycling Climbs of any top climbing area in the world.
 This broad and gorgeous glacially formed valley boasts hillside vineyards, spectacular views from the mountains bordering it and at least finish ending at a glacier.

 The Rhône Valley begins in the upper portion of the Swiss Canton of Valais (one of 26 Cantons or Regions of Switzerland) where the climbs of Furkapass and Grimselpass are located and continues down past Top World 100 climbs Breithorn and Marjalensee before arching west to Martigny and then up to its end at the eastern shores of Lake Geneva and the Swiss-France border.